2009 Procurement Review: Statutes, Regulations, Executive Orders

 it will be adjusted as necessary to maintain the

+required consistency in the future.
 Item III, a final rule entitled "Amendments

 to Incorporate New Wage Determinations" (FAR